 Carnegie Mellon believes that noncustodial parents have a responsibility to contribute to their child's educational expenses.
 The Noncustodial Parent Contribution is calculated using child support and noncustodial parent information from the CSS PROFILE and the CSS Noncustodial PROFILE.
 The NCP is a required form if parents are divorced or separated.
-To find out more about completing and submitting this form, go to financial aid application instructions.
+To find out more about completing and submitting this form, go to financial aid instructions.

 Parent Access to Student Records